tapegram/blog/blog/patterns/enforce_referential_transparency.md

 For further documentation, please see [this excellent write-up by the Arrow team.](https://arrow-kt.io/docs/fx/purity-and-referentially-transparent-functions/)

-Unfortunately, you can enforce this in languages where asynchronous or effectful behavior is part of the type signatue of a function.
+Unfortunately, you can enforce this in languages where asynchronous or effectful behavior is part of the type signature of a function.
 For instance, you may be able to do something similar in JS by labeling impure functions as `async`.
 However, I'm not aware of a good way to do this in a language like Python.
 For languages that don't support this pattern, you will have to rely on culture, PR reviews, and education to encourage separation of pure/impure functions, possibly adopting a function naming convention to identify impurity.
-Ruby, for example, [has a convention of marking effectful functions with a `!` in the name.](https://hackernoon.com/functional-programming-in-ruby-how-to-create-pure-functions-0uq3ujr).
-I haven't worked a lot with custom linting rules, but you could theoretically update a linter to disallow calling `!`'d (or whatever indicates impurity in your convention) from pure functions.
+Ruby, for example, [has a convention of marking effectful functions with a `!` in the name.](https://hackernoon.com/functional-programming-in-ruby-how-to-create-pure-functions-0uq3ujr) I haven't worked a lot with custom linting rules, but you could theoretically update a linter to disallow calling `!`'d (or whatever indicates impurity in your convention) from pure functions.

 ## Resulting Context
 Now you are naturally guiding your whole team towards PORTS AND ADAPTERS and KEEP THE DOMAIN PURE!
 It's a huge win for maintainability and scalability of the code without needing to play the villain!